ndf-zz/asfv1/README.md

 behaviour in asfv1, use option -s (--spinreals).

-Operand expressions support arbitrary arithmetic and bitwise operators, and may be used in any operand, as long as the final value is a constant integer or real number appropriate for the instruction.
+Operand expressions support arbitrary arithmetic and bitwise operators.
 Invalid combinations of real numbers and integer values will generate an error eg:

 	parse error: Invalid types for bitwise or (|) on line ...